CreativeIT/material-angular-dashboard/README.md

 Since the project uses [BEM](http://getbem.com) structure with sass, it can be customized in an easy way by editing `src/theme/scss/_variables.scss` file.

-Google hasn't implemented select element yet ([see why here](http://37.media.tumblr.com/6a9fcffde2da977266b0ea99b15d5803/tumblr_n42cjjsriB1smcbm7o1_400.gif)), that is why the project depends on [getmdl-select plugin](https://github.com/CreativeIT/getmdl-select).
-Also project uses [d3](https://d3js.org/) and [nvd3](http://nvd3.org/) to build charts and chart components.
+Project uses [d3](https://d3js.org/) and [nvd3](http://nvd3.org/) to build charts and chart components.

 # Hire us

-We are ready to bring value to your business.
+We are ready to become a strong development partner and bring competitive advantage to your business.
 Visit our site [creativeit.io](http://creativeit.io/) or drop us a line <hello@creativeit.io>.
 We will be happy to help you!

 # Credits

-UI components built with [Material Design Lite](http://www.getmdl.io).
+Material Angular Dashboard was inspired by [html5 material dashboard](https://github.com/CreativeIT/material-dashboard-lite)

 Designed with passion and coffee by CreativeIT.

 # Support the project

-* Star the repo
+* Star the repo :star:

 * Create an issue report or feature request